Fitch Affirms BNP Paribas at 'A+'; Outlook Stable

 relies on capital market revenues.

-low volume of qualifying junior debt issued by the bank to date,
+volume of qualified junior debt issued by the bank to date, we

-it will take the bank several years to build up a sufficiently
+will take the bank several years to build up a sufficiently big

 SUPPORT RATING AND SUPPORT RATING FLOOR